DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 I abstract `taskContainer` structure as *task pool* for *map* and *reduce* respectively.
 I define `idleTasks`, `inProgressTasks` and `completedTasks` of `chan *Task` type to pass tasks with distinct statuses.
 At runtime, many workers are applying for or committing tasks.
 So it's important and necessary to create a mechanism to guarantee the thread safety.
 In Go world, *channel* is the best practice to get rid of race condition.
 I add a member named *cancelWaitingForInProgressTimeout* of `*sync.Map` type as well whose function I will illustrate later.

 #### Create Map Task
 Coordinator is given file spits as input from program host.
-Each file is needed to be wrapped as `Input` into a `Task` object.
+Each file needs to be wrapped as `Input` into a `Task` object.
 Having constructed a *map task*, we put it into `idleTasks` of *map task pool*.

 #### AssignTask
 Assigning a reduce task should be same as well.